Rachel and her binge eating disorder secret

 Recognition of binge eating as a disorder

-For a long time, binge eating was not officially recognised.
+For a long time, binge eating disorder was not officially recognised.
 In many ways it could be seen as the poorer cousin on the disordered eating spectrum.
 With anorexia, the physical symptoms are all too apparent.
 The purging element of bulimia leaves visible signs and noticeable behavioural changes.
 Binge eating, however, is far more under the radar.
 Whilst the weight of the binge eater may fluctuate, so does the weight of many people not suffering from disordered eating.
 There are no other obvious physical symptoms.

 In today’s language, ‘bingeing’ is something light-hearted: people “binge watch” the latest box set, they have a “binge fest” of their favourite food or “pig out”.
 It’s broadly seen as a bit of harmless over-indulgence, a sign that we’re all fallible humans and not robotic juicing-faddists.
 No wonder then, that trying to open up to friends or family about bingeing is a daunting and uphill task for sufferers.